gravitational/teleport/examples/chart/teleport-auto-trustedcluster/README.md

 ### Prepare the tls-web secret

-You should issue valid TLS certificates for the public-facing name of this cluster.
-You can do this with a provider like Let's Encrypt, using the `certbot` client.
+You will need to  issue valid TLS certificates for the public-facing name of this cluster.

+You can do this with a provider like Let's Encrypt.
+This is an example of how to do this using the `certbot` client.

 Install `certbot`: